 Points And Rewards

-For example, the United Explorer lets you earn 2x points per dollar on United purchases, restaurants, and direct hotel purchases, then 1 point on everything else.
-Meanwhile, the Saphire Preferred lets your earn 2x points per dollar on travel and dining then 1x point on other purchases.
+For example, the United Explorer Card lets you earn 2x points per dollar on United purchases, restaurants, and direct hotel purchases, then 1 point on everything else.
+Meanwhile, the Saphire Preferred lets you earn 2x points per dollar on travel and dining, then 1x point on other purchases.